yjin-chae/LLMs-for-text-classification/README.md

 Last edited 12/12/2024

 This repository contains replication materials for Youngjin (YJ) Chae and Thomas Davidson.
-Forthcoming.
-"Large Language Models for Text Classification: From Zero-Shot Learning to Instruction-Tuning." *Sociological Methods & Research.* A pre-print is available [here](https://osf.io/preprints/socarxiv/sthwk).
+2025.
+"Large Language Models for Text Classification: From Zero-Shot Learning to Instruction-Tuning." *Sociological Methods & Research.* (https://journals.sagepub.com/doi/10.1177/00491241251325243).

 Please get in touch via email if you have any questions.